 Your Australian study experience will be guided throughout by your Lewis & Clark faculty leader, Global Education Designs’ program managers and more than thirty specialists -drawn from universities, community organizations and public service bodies in Australia — who contribute to the program by sharing their expertise with you.
 They will be contributing to your formal learning experiences in Australia, but you will also have many opportunities to learn outside of the classroom.
 By visiting some of Australia’s most beautiful places and interacting with a range of people with different customs and perhaps unfamiliar lifestyles, you will have the chance to further develop your cross-cultural skills and expand your view of the world in general.

-The program is designed specifically for majors in Biology and BCMB.
-In addition to two courses that fulfill international studies general education credit, the program includes two upper division biology courses, Biogeography (4 credits), and Venom Biology (with lab, 5 credits).
-Both courses will count as electives for Biology, and the Venom Biology course qualifies as an elective biology course for BCMB majors.
+This program is designed specifically for majors in Biology.
+In addition to two courses that fulfill International Studies or Global Perspectives general education credits, the program includes two upper division biology courses.
+The two courses are Biogeography and Special Topics in Biology in Australia.
+Both courses will count as electives for Biology.

-Traces the major developments in Australia’s history from its initial settlement by the aboriginal people through European colonization and into the present.
+Traces the major developments in Australia’s history from European colonization into the present.
 Emphasis is on the events that played a major role in shaping contemporary Australian society and Australia’s current relationships with East Asia, the United States, and the British Commonwealth.
 Topics include Australian literature, non-indigenous art, exploration and settlement, military history, and political and social institutions.

 Field centered study of patterns of species diversity in the context of their geological and evolutionary history.
 The focus will include terrestrial and marine organisms spanning many regions on the Australian continent and Tasmania.
 Experts on geological history, ecological regions, and particularly interesting lineages will guest lecture.